 Okay, so the good part is you’re done with the most challenging steps in the process.
 Shifting your mindset is not an easy task – but it’s possible when you tell your brain to think a certain way enough times.

-Former Monk, Jay Shetty says that once you’ve changed the way you think about self-quarantine, it’s time to change the space you’re in.
+Jay Shetty says that once you’ve changed the way you think about self-quarantine, it’s time to change the space you’re in.
 Your environment directly affects how you’re feeling.
-Remember, it’s more likely for you to enter into a deep meditation when you feel happy with the space you’re in.
+Remember, you’re more likely to enter deep meditation when you’re happy with the space you’re in.

 Jay has four tips to guarantee an environment that’s ‘inspiring and energizing.’